-Are you starting your career as a teaching assistant in a school, college or other provider?
+Are you starting your career as a teaching assistant in a school or college or with another provider?
 Or are you maybe looking for a new career?
 This course is a fantastic introduction to the world of the teaching assistant.
 It is the first step on the ladder to developing your employability and personal skills.
 The course leads to a variety of other programmes that could move you up that ladder of progression.

 You will enjoy free access to our library and our online resources.
 You will receive training in accessing these.
 Additional support is on offer for you as needed.